datanav/docs/hub/documentation/data-synchronization/api-best-practices.rst

   - Expose last modified timestamp of the data, this timestamp needs to be reliable.

-- If API cannot provide continuation support, provide support for querying or searching, or support for webhooks or other means of signalling.
+- If your API cannot provide continuation support then either provide support for querying or searching.
+Alternatively provide support for webhooks or other means of signalling.

 - Support for deletion tracking: